riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

-There are some other comparisons of decision theories (see the “Other comparions” section), but they either (1) don't focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).
+There are some other comparisons of decision theories (see the “Other comparions” section), but they either (1) don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).

-More viscerally, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still remained highly confused about basic things like “How is UDT different from FDT?”, “Why was TDT deprecated?”, and “If TDT performs worse than FDT, then what's one decision problem where they give different outputs?”
+More viscerally, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still remained highly confused about basic things like “How is UDT different from FDT?”, “Why was TDT deprecated?”, and “If TDT performs worse than FDT, then what’s one decision problem where they give different outputs?”
 This post hopes to clarify these and other questions by emphasizing:

 * somewhat pedantic notation,